OpenZWave/Thrift4OZW/README-ThriftServerCreator.txt

 }

-Then you configure & run the script: ekarak@ekarak-laptop:~/ozw/thrift4ozw$ ruby1.9.1 create_server.rb
+Then you configure & run the script:

+ekarak@ekarak-laptop:~/ozw/thrift4ozw$ ruby1.9.1 create_server.rb
 CREATING MAPPING for (bool) IsPrimaryController tgt=::uint32 const _homeId, src=RemoteManagerHandler::IsPrimaryController::_homeId
 ...tons

-the resulting code tries to map functions (including overloaded ones) from the Thrift skeleton file into the realm of the existing library, such as:
+the resulting code tries to map functions (including overloaded ones) from the Thrift skeleton file into the realm of the existing library, so that:

   bool IsPrimaryController(const int32_t _homeId) {
     // Your implementation goes here